site24x7/plugins/WindowsDFSMonitoring/ReadMe.md

 After configuring the plugin move the folder "WindowsDFSMonitoring" into the Site24x7 Windows Agent plugin directory:
     Windows          ->   C:\Program Files (x86)\Site24x7\WinAgent\monitoring\Plugins\WindowsDFSMonitoring

-The agent will automatically execute the plugin within five minutes and send performance data to the Site24x7 data center.
+The agent will automatically execute the plugin within five minutes and user can see the plugin monitor under Site24x7 > Plugins > Plugin Integrations.

-The plugin contains the following metrics.
+### Metrics collected :

           1) Server Name - The Name of the Server which is monitored.